TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 - **What if a pointer/reference refers to an object with a completely different type?** (i.e. We change the scenario to serialize the code serializes other types and not just the `Node` type.)
 - **What if the referencing mechanism could be applied to non-referencing types?**

 All of these are potential attack vectors on the deserialization API.
 Some may lead to ~~boring~~ classic out-of-bound reads.
 Some may lead to DoS.
-In this post, we'll concern ourselves only with the last few questions, which put simply is this: can we abuse the referencing mechanism?
+In this post, we'll concern ourselves only with the last few questions, which put simply is this: **Can we abuse the referencing mechanism?**

 ## Understanding Our Targets